This is part of the Brennan Center's work on H.R.1 - Democracy Reform.

 - State legislatures in Arizona, Colorado, Louisiana, Nevada, and New Jersey also passed rights restoration laws.

 - In New York, Governor Cuomo restored voting rights through an executive order.
-In Kentucky, Governor Beshear also used an executive order to restore voting rights.
+In Kentucky, Governor Beshear also used an executive order to restore voting rights, as did Governor Reynolds in Iowa.

 Fixing our campaign funding system